Resume & CV Development

 - Educational Background (After high school, so include junior college if applicable.
 Otherwise begin with WTAMU.
 Include your exact degree name and your projected graduation date.)

-- Profile, Skills, or Summary of Qualifications section (more on this later)
+- Skills or professional profile section (more on this later)

 - Experience or Work History (more on this later)